digigaia/kudu/dune/README.md

 - use IndexMap and the indexmap feature on configparser to ensure we do not mess up the config file order also ensure we're keeping comments from the config file

+- make sure we can generate a decent documentation

 # README